Learn what kind of in-home care support Helpers can provide and how to get started with your first booking

 For example, if your dad needs help with dinner on Saturday afternoon:

-Learn more on how to book Helpers here.
+Learn more about how to book Helpers on Herewith.

-For help with specific one-time needs, you can choose from the following categories:
+For fast easy booking, you can choose from the following categories of Help Requests:

 Some individuals may have ongoing needs and would benefit from recurring support.
-In this case, you can also hire Helpers for part-time or full-time help.
+In this case, you can also hire Helpers for part-time or full-time caregiving with a broad spectrum of care needs.

 To hire a Helper for regularly scheduled weekly visits, select Ongoing Help when creating your Help Request.
 Next, add a bit more detail about what kind of help you’re looking for:

-Helpers can provide non-medical support for older adults.
-While there are many tasks and care needs that Helpers may attend to, they may not administer medications or provide any type of medical care.
-Helpers may only do tasks that directly help the older adult.
-For example, Helpers should not be booked to fix the roof or mow the lawn.
+While there are many tasks and care needs that Helpers may attend to, they may not administer medications, provide any type of medical care, or assist with any medical decisions.
+Helpers may only do tasks that directly help the care recipient.
+For example, Helpers should not be booked to fix the roof or fix the plumbing.

-For more information, please refer to our Community Guidelines.
+For more information, please refer to the Herewith Community Guidelines.

 Still need help?